taif2020/academic-website/content/authors/admin/_index.md

 Information about me.

 I am Hajer Albalawi.
-I have worked as a teacher in Saudi Arabia, teaching English and mathematics to students in primary through secondary levels.
+I have worked as a teacher in Saudi Arabia, teaching English to students in primary through secondary levels.
 In 2011, I earned King Abdullah Scholarship to pursue my master degree in English.
 Now, I am pursing my Ph.D. in Texts and Technology at the University of Central Florida.